 - Clients can access their appointment on any web-enabled device (smart phone, tablet, PC) that contains a webcam/microphone.

-- Clients should arrange to engage in their Tele-service appointment in a private, well-lit, space that is free from distraction.
+- Clients should arrange to engage in their tele-mental health appointment in a private, well-lit, space that is free from distraction.

 - A secured video link will be emailed to the client at their appointment time.

 - Any Documentation will be uploaded in the SUNY Fredonia Titanium EMR.